 Our integrated ORT comes together to manage events, both planned and unplanned, providing a coordinated and facilitated response to situations of all types.
 The ORT is a group of employees from across the organization, prepared to come together before, during or shortly after an event to ensure that we respond appropriately.
 The ORT manages corporate security, real estate, technology, cyber, business continuity and environmental health and safety events.
 This team is activated and engaged regardless of the severity of the event.
 The ORT also maintains well-documented emergency response procedures and conducts regular training, scenario planning and exercises in anticipation of potential emergency scenarios.
 Travelers has event-specific playbooks covering protocols for various scenarios, including a pandemic, natural disaster, data center outage and cybersecurity incident.
 For example, our corporate pandemic plan, which outlines our strategy for maintaining a safe and healthy workplace while continuing to deliver uninterrupted service to our customers and agent and broker partners, was activated when the COVID-19 outbreak began.
 Roles and responsibilities of team members are clearly defined, enabling an efficient response to a national crisis or a technology, worksite, workforce or supplier event.

 The EERT manages catastrophe events, underwriting and exposure, claim response and regulatory events.
-When escalation is required, these teams engage with the appropriate group of senior executives tasked with overseeing the execution of our crisis management and emergency response plans related to the event.
+When escalation is required, the ORT and the EERT engage with the appropriate group of senior executives tasked with overseeing the execution of our crisis management and emergency response plans related to the event.

-Travelers Business Resiliency Management in the Face of COVID-19
+Travelers Business Resiliency Management in the Face of Pandemics

 Despite the extraordinarily challenging circumstances related to COVID-19, we were able to continue to serve our customers and our agent and broker partners seamlessly due to our extensive planning and preparation for unforeseeable circumstances; the commitment, resourcefulness and professionalism of our team; and the tremendous efforts of our Technology and Operations group.
 Upon initial reports of the emerging coronavirus in January 2020, we activated our Business Continuity, Crisis Management and Disaster Recovery teams to track the outbreak and begin executing our robust business resiliency plans.
-In February 2020, the group expanded to include the Executive Crisis Management team, which effectively oversaw and managed the company’s response to the rapidly evolving events in real time.
+Although COVID-19 impacts have moderated, we remain prepared to address the ongoing impacts of COVID-19 and any future pandemics (including new variants of COVID-19).